dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/nginx.md

 nginx['referrer_policy'] = false
 ```

-Note that setting this to `origin` or `no-referrer` would break some features in GitLab that require the full referrer URL.
+Note that setting this to `origin` or `no-referrer` would break some features in GitLab that
+use `same-origin` requests, but require the full referrer URL.
 For example:

 - assets stored in a CDN